 Actual Size of Tent: Most canvas tents made by tentmakers are not made to the exact size ordered.
 For example a 12'x14' might actually be 11' 6 "x 14' 6" because rolls of canvas can differ by three or four inches.
 But most commonly, tent makers make a smaller than listed size for canvas tents to reduce canvas cost.
 This reduced tent size is often called the cut size.
 When deciding/comparing which tent to purchase you shoud ask if the tent size listed is a cut size or actual size.

 Side Wall Height: Most tent manufacturers that have a "cut size" also have shorter walls.
 For example, a cut size tent listibg 5' sidewalls normally have around 4' 7" side walls.
 Again, when deciding/comparing which canvas tents to purchase you shoud ask if the stated 5' wall height is actually 5" or a cut size of 4' 7".

 Tent Life Expectancy: A good quality canvas tents should last the typical person 20-30 years.
 Leaving it set up for long periods of time (months) in the sun, without a fly, and storing the tent wet are the two main factors that affect canvas tents life expectancy.

-- SNOWLOADS: Some individuals want to leave their Montana Tents up in the winter.
+SNOWLOADS: Some individuals want to leave their tents up in the winter.
 There is no internal frame that can withstand heavy snow loads.
 I know outfitters that have had to leave tents in the back country over the winter because they had to leave quickly with their clients due to heavy snowstorms to make it back to their road base camps before the horse trails became impassable.
 Their tents were torn and frames destroyed when the outfitters tried to retrieve their gear in the spring.
 If you want yo leave your tent up in the winter, at a minimum, you must have your rafters every 2 feet.
 Same as in a house.
 Then there is no guarantee your tent will survive a heavy wet snow load.